nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User searches a task
 2. TaskIt returns the requested list of tasks (UC2)
 3. User specifies the task to modify and the new task details (name, dates etc.)
-4. TaskIt asks for confirmation from user
-5. User confirms
-6. TaskIt changes the task specifications and notifies user <br>
+4. TaskIt changes the task specifications and notifies user <br>
 Use case ends.

 **Extensions**